san650/ember-addon-examples/addon-02-vendor-folder/README.md

   </tr>
 </table>

-Then we configure the build by editing the `index.js` file and telling ember-cli's build process to include these files.
-Note that ember-cli knows how to include `.js` and `.css` files.
+Then we configure the build by editing the `index.js` file and tell ember-cli's build process to include these files.
+Note that ember-cli knows how to include
+`.js` and `.css` files.

 ```js